tuttle-dev/tuttle/README.md

 ## Prototype Test

+### Demo Notebooks

 A demo of the core functionality is available as a series of Jupyter notebooks at [`notebooks/walkthrough/`](https://github.com/tuttle-dev/tuttle/tree/main/notebooks/walkthrough).
 If you have basic Python programming skills you will be able to test this.
 We appreciate your feedback.

+### Demo App

+A desktop app is under development.
+Currently, the app includes some demo functionality.

 ## Setup